A select group of about 20 to 30 voices chosen by audition, Bel Canto is Hesston’s premier choir. Learn more on the

 Feast of Carols

 A Hesston College Christmas tradition—on the last day of classes for fall semester the campus gathers for an evening Christmas banquet.
-Students come dressed in their finest for an evening that includes a social hour, dinner, program and, in some years, carriage rides and a dance.
-It’s about as close to a formal as Hesston gets.
+Students come dressed in their finest for an evening that includes a social hour, dinner, program and, in some years, carriage rides and a dance, usually followed by ice skating at a rink in Wichita.

 A concert series sponsored by Hesston College and Bethel College, a sister college in North Newton.
 Students get free tickets to each concert.